How to Safely Dispose of Old Paint: What You Need to Know!

 Take the time now to organize all of your remaining paint.
 And make note of how much oil-based paint you have and how much latex-based paint you have.

-This step may sound simple enough, but you’d be amazed at how cans of paint sneak into the different corners and crevices of your home.
+This step may sound simple enough, but you would be amazed at how cans of paint sneak into the different corners and crevices of your home.
 Organizing everything into one place helps make sure that you aren’t overlooking anything.

 Next, we need to figure out which paint can still be used and which cannot.